|Founded||Founded in 1980 by Micobrio in or near Pilsen (Lower West Side)|

-In Cicero by the early 1990s Two Two Boys originally were on the corner of 14th and 49th since 1980 and now over a decade later La Raza was settling there, this kicked off a major gang war as these two gangs were just too close to each other.
-La Raza also began to be at odds with the Satan Disciples and all-out war began in 1988 as well.
+In Cicero 1992 war with Two Two Boys erupted in Cicero.
+Two Two Boys originally were on the corner of 14th and 49th since 1980 and now over a decade later La Raza was settling there, this kicked off a major gang war as these two gangs were just too close to each other.

 Cortland and Kedvale was eventually left behind for more investment at Harding and Wabansia.
-19th and Racine closed shop as La Raza put more investment into the rest of 19th and 18th Street.
 La Raza has not lost much territory over the years and only lost one suburban investment in Carpentersville because of the police.
-The organization has ran strong since 1972 and is known for being one of the more vicious, aggressive and violent organizations.
+The organization has ran strong since 1980 and is known for being one of the more vicious, aggressive and violent organizations.